isomerpages/moe-loyangviewsec/_departments/CCE/Sexuality Education.md

 in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">here</a> (please insert hyperlink: <a rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-sexuality-education-scope</a>) for more information on the scope of Sexuality Education in the school curriculum.</p>
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
 <h4><strong>Sexuality Education Lessons</strong>:</h4>
 <p>The values and attitudes of our youth towards sexuality are increasingly
 shaped by their peers, exposure to the media, popular culture and the internet.